Bithikamohanty/Bithikamohanty/README.md

 - 👋 Hi, I’m @Bithikamohanty
 - 👀 I’m interested in:  solutions that transform business operations.
-- 🌱 I’m currently learning: Advanced Machine Learning, Automation, and Python for product development and strategic decision-making.
+- 🌱 I’m currently learning: Machine Learning
 - 💞️ I’m looking to collaborate on: Projects focused on AI and automation in business operations, especially those aiming to enhance productivity, streamline processes, and drive innovation.
 - 📫 How to reach me:  email me at bithikamohanty.bm@gmail.com.
 - 😄 Pronouns: She/Her